 There are hundreds of colleges, universities and flight schools in the US that offer international students degrees, certificates, ratings or diplomas in aviation.
-International students can have their pick of which to go to.
+International students can have their pick of which to attend.

 Some future college students pick a school based off location, cost and size.
 But the number one criteria that future college students should base the school of their choice off of is whether or not it has the aviation degree program of their choice.
 Before even applying to a college or university, make sure that the college or university has the aviation degree programs you want to study.
-There are many different types of aviation degree programs out there depending on what kind of career you want to have in aviation.
+There are many different types of aviation degree programs out there depending on what kind of career in aviation you want to have.

 Another type of aviation degree program in the US is airframe and power plant technology.
 This aviation degree program prepares students for a career as a mechanic.
 Types of classes international students will take in this degree program are welding for aircraft, aircraft electrical systems and turbine engines.

 A degree in air traffic management prepares international students for a career in air traffic control.
 An air traffic controller tracks airplane movements and makes sure that they stay a safe distance away from each other.
 This can be especially tricky at a busy airport.
 Embry-Riddle Aeronautical University calls this career "the ultimate video game."

 There are dozens more aviation degree programs in the US including aviations management, flight operations management, meteorology, aeronautical technology, avionics engineering, flight dispatch and scheduling, aerospace administration, and aviation computer science, just to name a few.

 When deciding on an aviation degree program, it is also smart to decide how long you will need to go to college or a university to complete the degree program.
 There are many different types of degrees in the US.

 One type of degree is an Associates degree.
 Associate degrees are earned after two years of study.
 International students can get an Associates degree in applied science, arts, engineering science and fine arts just to name a few.